Tamale Teaching Hospital: Mandate

 The mandate of the hospital is set by Act 525 of the Ghana Health Service and Teaching Hospitals Act of 1996.
 The stipulations of the mandate empowers the hospital to function in three critical areas namely, the provision of advanced clinical health services, supporting the training of undergraduates and postgraduates in medical sciences and finally, undertaking research into health issues for the purpose of improving health care.

+The hospital offers a wide range of services, including: